 Below: 1st photo - A small plant of Glossy Buckthorn.
 2nd photo - It is common to find drupes in all color stages on a branch.

 Below: 1st photo - The leaf has smooth, but sometimes wavy margins and 5 to 10 pair of lateral veins that curve toward the pointed tip.
 2nd photo - Older larger stems are grayish-brown with raised lenticels.
 3rd photo - Young stems are gray-brown to reddish-brown with conspicuous light colored lenticels.

-Notes: Eloise Butler listed Glossy Buckthorn on her list of plants indigenous to the Garden.
-It has been on every census since.
-On June 14, 1922 she made the following note in her log: Found full grown Rhamnus frangula [Frangula alnus].
+Notes: Eloise Butler, on June 14, 1922 made the following note in her log: Found full grown Rhamnus frangula [Frangula alnus].
 Probably introduced on May 16, 1913 from Kelsey’s Nurseries in place of Rhamnus alnifolia [Alderleaf Buckthorn]".
 Glossy Buckthorn is found in the U.S. in the NE quadrant from Minnesota eastward, south as far as Tennessee and West Virginia plus a few western states.
 In Canada it is found from Saskatchewan eastward except Labrador and Newfoundland.
 It is listed as a prohibited or restricted noxious weed in five states, including Minnesota.
 Within Minnesota it is known in the metro area counties plus Wabasha, Houston and St. Louis.
 It is native to Europe, Northern Africa and Asia and it was first collected in North America in 1898 in London, Ontario.
 It has spread via the nursery trade which provided it as an ornamental, similar to the other invasive Common Buckthorn - Rhamnus cathartica.

 Like the latter species, Glossy Buckthorn is kept under control by the Garden Staff.